realchh/caribou/benchmarks/gcp_benchmarks/caribou_paper_benchmark_inputs.md

 Additional params: `"user_id": "auto_gen_random_id"` ***Make sure to use a different user_ID for every run if you are running this for benchmark purposes!!!***

 ## Image Processing (Paper benchmark)
-Associated S3 bucket name: `caribou-image-processing-benchmark`
+Associated google cloud storage bucket name: `caribou-image-processing-benchmark`

 Similar input data: Most image files are acceptable inputs.